Housing Information for Graduates

 - Students must currently live in the Arbor, Lenfest Hall or in a Law-only building on 115th Street

-- Students must commit to move out by a firm deadline of August 1, 2013.
+- Students must commit to move out by noon the day following the NY bar exam.
 Failure to meet this deadline will result in serious penalties.

 - Students must be registered for the July bar exam.